ProjectASAP/sketchlib-rust/docs/fold_sketch_design.md

 ### 10.1 Exponential Histogram (EH) Integration

-FoldCMS and FoldCS are designed to work with the **Exponential Histogram** framework for sliding window monitoring.
-In this framework:
+FoldCMS and FoldCS are designed to work with window frameworks such as tumbling window, and Exponential Histogram framework.

+In Exponential Histogram framework:
 - Each arriving sub-window creates a new FoldCMS/FoldCS at a high fold level k
 - The EH maintains a sequence of "buckets" of geometrically increasing size
 - When two buckets of equal size are merged, their sketches are **unfold-merged**, reducing the fold level by 1